54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 Some trading firms have a policy where if you fail their interviews in previous years, you're blacklisted for a period of time.
 This got me immediately rejected at a few well-known places after reapplying.

 One firm, Old Mission Capital, stands out in particular because it was my first and only physically "onsite" onsite interview.
-I enjoyed my all expenses paid trip to Chicago for a day, getting **$$$** meals by Millennium Park reimbursed.
+I enjoyed my all expenses paid trip to Chicago for a day, staying in a 4-star hotel and getting **$$$** meals by Millennium Park reimbursed.

-{{% blog-shortcode caption="Old Mission HQ in Chicago" file="https://i.ibb.co/XxV76Xz/omc-office.png" %}}
+{{% blog-shortcode caption="Chicago Trip #2, but free" file="https://i.ibb.co/1m9cg10/chicago-hotel.png" %}}

-The most formidable contender was Headlands Technologies, reputed to put candidates through a grueling loop of 10+ interviews 😱.
+The most formidable contender was Headlands Technologies, reputed to put candidates through a grueling loop of 10+ interviews.
 I faltered after about six rounds of intense C++ questions, but at least got an Uber Eats voucher for making it to the onsite.

 Like last year, I struggled a lot with trading firms since I needed to understand lower-level concepts better.
 I took initiative and did this later by reading about [operating systems](https://pages.cs.wisc.edu/~remzi/OSTEP/) and [networks](http://gaia.cs.umass.edu/kurose_ross/index.php).